MicrochipTech/Face-Recognition-SAMA7G54/README.md

-# Face Recognition with SAMA7G54
+# Face Detection with SAMA7G54

 Real-time face detection demo running on a Microchip SAMA7G54 evaluation kit.
 The system captures live video input, identifies human faces, and reports their locations within each video frame.